What does a small business consultant do?

 TIP: Design your consulting agreement in phases that give you natural stops in the workflow, so that you can part ways with your consultant amicably if it ends up being a bad match.

-Setting the optimal time period for your project is important to ensure your consultant has enough time to provide results, and it also helps to ensure timely progress.
+Setting the optimal period for your project is essential to ensure your consultant has enough time to provide results, and it also helps to ensure timely progress.

 A typical consulting contract includes consulting parameters, names of the responsible parties, payment schedules, and any relevant deliverables and deadlines.